 While Funny or Die might be considered one of the premier streaming comedy sites, most of their content involves shorter clips that aren’t very binge-friendly.
 Many users reported that their content is refreshed infrequently.

 But if you’re looking for a laugh, you’re sure to find one at Funny or Die, without paying a penny.

-Available on streaming media players, Smart TVs, Blu-ray players, game consoles, and smartphones and tablets, Mubi promises to deliver cult, classic, independent, and award-winning films.
+Available on streaming media players, Smart TVs, Blu-ray players, game consoles, and smartphones and tablets, Mubi promises to deliver “cult, classic, independent, and award-winning films from around the globe.”

 You’ll be able to watch this on up to five devices (although only on two screens at the same time), whether streamed directly or downloaded and watched later, and utilize using Google cast and Airplay.